IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-22. Add a new tile, Common -> Assign
+22. Add a new building block, Common -> Assign

 	a.
 Change the name to Result